jiinmoon/AWSCertified/DVA-C01/01_AWS_Fundamentals.md

 the globe scale.
 AWS has **Regions** which is a cluster of data centeres which are spread across the world.

-This is important since most AWS services will be **Region-basis**, and will require extra work to get them working if the services are trying to work with each other.
+This is important since most AWS services will be **region-basis**, and will require extra work to get them working if the services are trying to work with each other cross region.

 It has name designation as follows: i.e. `us-east-1`, `ap-south-1`, etc.